OpenAutomationThings/librePAXOnlineConfigure/README.md

    1. Open Libreoffice and add this location
       1. Tools > Macros > Organize Macros > Organizer > Add Library
 ----

+# Credit
+I couldn't make anything like this if it wasnt for Free Open Source Software (FOSS).
+I owe much of my career to the resources found online from the thousands of people who share their knowledge and passion.
+Please pay it forward and release anything you make, for free, forever.
+Donate to FOSS projecst you enjoy, be kind to the people who make things, don't expect that they can answer all your complaints.
+These are passion projects for most people